zyzshishui/verl/docs/advance/checkpoint.rst

 2. Modify the layer index when saving checkpoint and recover them when loading checkpoint.
 3. The Checkpoint merger do this work, calculate the actual ``offset`` from ``state_dict`` only, a little complex.

 Current implementation use solution 2.
-And solution 1 is also helpful.
+While solution 1 is also helpful.

 Original Checkpoint Utils
 -------------------------